• RECIPES

 • Make sure not to overcook them!
 Don’t forget to set a kitchen timer for the time listed on the package.

-• When your noodles are ready, drain them in the sink and rinse them thoroughly with cold water to remove starches that cause clumping.
+• When your noodles are ready, drain them in a colander and rinse them thoroughly with cold water to remove starches that cause clumping.

-• Finally, toss them with a glug of oil to keep them fresh until you’re ready to eat!
+• Finally, toss them with a drizzle of sesame oil to keep them fresh until you’re ready to eat!

 Soba Noodle Recipe Variations

-• Sub baked tofu, sesame tofu, or baked tempeh for the edamame.
+• Try another protein.
+Sub baked tofu, sesame tofu, or baked tempeh for the edamame.
+You could even top the noodles with a soft-boiled egg!

 Sesame soba noodles in a bowl